rht855978/springfieldpres/content/_index.md

       url = "#feature-icons"
       text = "Find out more"

-#Details for the box below the banner
+#Details for the box below the banner url = "/kids"
 [services]
   title = "Worship on Sunday"
   text = "We meet at 11 am [200 W 5th Ave Springfield, Tennessee](https://goo.gl/maps/zMG8Hi5qnzPJ7wEk6).
-We are currently meeting remotely due to COVID-19." map_location = "First Presbyterian Church of Springfield, Tennessee"
+We are now meeting remotely due to COVID-19." map_location = "First Presbyterian Church of Springfield, Tennessee"

 [feature_icons]
   #These feature icons look best if there's an even number of them.
   enable = true

-  #Accent is a colour defined in the CSS file.
+  #Accent is a color defined in the CSS file.
 Choose between 1 and 5
   [[feature_icons.tile]]
     icon = "fa-hands-helping"
     icon_pack = "fas"
     accent = "1"
     title = "Serve"
-    text = "Growing people who serve our community." url = "/kids"
+    text = "Growing people who serve our community."

   [[feature_icons.tile]]
     icon = "fa-church"